-It reduces the risk of heart disease
+Eating apples reduce the risk of heart disease

 It increases your brain power

-Please note: When buying apple juice, make sure it is not pasteurized.
+Remember, when you buy apple juice, make sure it’s not pasteurized.
 The idea is to consume apple juice raw or, that is to say, organic and unfiltered.

-It keeps your digestive machinery functioning properly
+Apples keep your digestive machinery functioning properly

-In addition, apples contain pectin, an important type of fiber that helps to collect toxins in the intestines and force them to leave your system.
+In addition, apples contain pectin, an important type of fiber that helps to collect toxins.
+Pectin collects toxins in the intestines and forces them to leave your system.

 It prevents some types of cancer

 The flavonoids in apples can help protect you against certain types of cancer, especially lung cancer.
 Flavonoids are compounds contained in apples that have anti-inflammatory and antioxidant properties.

 Regarding organic apples

-This compound is also important for people who suffer fro chronic fatigue syndrome or fibromyalgia.
+This compound is also important for people who suffer from chronic fatigue syndrome or fibromyalgia.
 Organic apples are also key in the fight against high cholesterol.